When you can use PCBs and equipment, products or materials containing them, and how to register, label and dispose of them.

 You must also attach a sign to the premises where the equipment is used stating that the premises contains equipment contaminated by PCBs.

-You must make sure the labels and signs are clearly visible and can’t be easily removed.
+You must make sure the labels and signs are clearly visible and cannot be easily removed.

 For transformers where the fluid has a PCB content of less than 0.05%, your label and sign can say, ‘PCBs contaminated <0.05%’.